 $$d_i = 2\sqrt{\frac{A_i}{\pi}}$$

-where $d_i$ is the equivalent circle diameter of grain $i$, and $A_i$ is its area.
+Here, $d_i$ is the equivalent circular diameter of grain $i$, and $A_i$ is its area.

 3. ASTM Grain Size Number

-A method of comparison with standard charts.
-Relationship between grain size number $G$ and average grain size:
+This method compares the microstructure with a standard chart.
+The relationship between the grain size number $G$ and the average grain size is:

 $$N = 2^{G-1}$$